 What Is Happening & Changing?

-In May 2021, Google will be rolling out an algorithm update that will add an additional factor into the signals for page ranking(s), as it relates to page speed and user experience.
+In May 2021, Google initiated the rollout of a core algorithm update that adds an additional factor into the signals for page ranking(s), as it relates to page speed and user experience.
+The core update rollout stretched into June 2021 as well making this one of the biggest core changes in history.
 Core Web Vitals will join older ranking signals such as a HTTPS-secure site, mobile friendliness and non-intrusive interstitials as search signals in the overall page experience ranking factor.

 The three components of Core Web Vitals include the following: